systemd/systemd/docs/ENVIRONMENT.md

   support creating bit-by-bit reproducible system images by choosing a reproducible value for the field of the date of last password change in `/etc/shadow`.
 See: https://reproducible-builds.org/specs/source-date-epoch/

+* `SYSTEMD_SYSUSERS_BYPASS` — If set to "1", execution of systemd-sysusers is
+  skipped it is invoked.
+This can be useful if systemd-sysusers is invoked unconditionally as a child process by another tool, such as package managers running it in a postinstall script.

 `systemd-sysv-generator`: